 Step 3: Be prepared to make a commitment.

-Step 4: Enroll in the Won Institute – Why this is the most important step.
+Step 4: Enroll at the Won Institute – The Most Important Step.

 The Master of Acupuncture Studies Degree has been one of the most successful programs at the Won Institute.
 Students enrolled in the accredited three-year program gain a comprehensive understanding of Chinese medical theory and the ancient and modern uses of acupuncture from a diverse faculty, many of whom have been trained throughout the world.
 The clinical internship is one of the most important parts of the program where students spend the final four terms in an intensive clinical internship, treating patients under the supervision of experienced acupuncture faculty members.
 During the final two terms, students focus on developing their own identity as acupuncturists and have the freedom to craft their own treatment regimens with guidance from faculty.
 By the time students graduate, they have earned more than 600 hours of experience treating patients.
 This experience gives them the confidence they need to effectively treat patients in their own practice.

-Upon graduating from an accredited college, you are eligible to be certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
-Candidates must pass exams on biomedicine, foundations of Oriental medicine and acupuncture with point location.
-In addition, candidates must complete a clean needle technique course offered by the Council of Colleges of Acupuncture and Oriental Medicine (CCOAM).
+Upon graduating from Won Institute, you are eligible to be certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM).
+Candidates must pass board exams on biomedicine, foundations of Oriental medicine and acupuncture with point location.
+In addition, candidates must complete a clean needle technique course offered by the Council of Colleges of Acupuncture and Herbal Medicine (CCAHM).
+After passing board exams, candidates may apply for state licensure in the state in which they reside.

 To learn more about how to become an acupuncturist and how to enroll, contact a Won Institute Admission Counselor.